 To protect the welfare of our students, criminal history background checks for volunteers are required for those who work on-site without supervision and for all off-site volunteers (including field trips that leave the city limits, coaches and advisors).
 These background checks will be at the district's expense and information will be kept confidential.
-To start the background check process, contact the school for a Volunteer Background Check Request form.
+A District employee must initiate the volunteer background check process.
+After the formal request is made, the volunteer will receive an email to complete an online background check.
 This form needs to be submitted and your background check completed and approved well in advance of the volunteer opportunity.
 Approved background checks are good for two years.
 Volunteers who are denied based on the results of the background check will be notified directly.